Mental Health Services

 Members of the team are experienced clinicians, are appointed Duly Authorised Officers and facilitate the Mental Health Act requirements.

 They respond to an average of 250 to 400 calls per month.
-Many of these calls are self- referrals.
-The Crisis Team works with General Practitioners and Taranaki Base Hospital 's Emergency Department, responding to requests for acute assistance.
+Many of these calls are self-referrals.
+The ABC team works with general practitioners and Taranaki Base Hospital's Emergency Department, responding to requests for acute assistance.

 We have three community mental health teams - North East Taranaki, North-West Taranaki and South Taranaki (based in Hawera).
 Each community team includes a key worker for all clients accessing support services.